 Add Some Subtle Detailing

-I’m a sucker for neutrals, and recently had the house repainted a warm white.
+I’m a sucker for a neutral color palette and recently had the house repainted a warm white.
 According to Brooke, my choice was spot on!
 “If there is one thing that encompasses both ‘farmhouse’ and ‘modern,’ it’s white.
 But we didn’t want to go too bright with the exterior.
 We chose a white that had some creaminess to it,” noted Brooke.
-“We alternated lap siding with board and batten to add interest and dimension to the all-white exterior.”
+“We alternated lap siding with board and batten to add architectural details and dimension to the all-white exterior.”

 In the 1970s, avocado bathroom suites were considered the height of excellent interior design!